ValeLang/Vale/README.md

 ## Building and Running

 If you just want to build and run Vale programs, go to the [downloads](https://vale.dev/downloads) page.
-Simply unzip the zip-file.
+Simply unzip the zip file.
 You get the Vale compiler script valec.py, together with the rest of the Vale platform.

-Here is a first Hello World program to get you started:
-Create a text file hello.vale with as content:
+Here is a first Hello World program to get you started: create a text file hello.vale with as content:

 ```
 fn main() export {